MinecraftPublisher/alan/README.md

 It *may* be turing-complete (I haven't checked, but it probably is), but it requires most commonly used utilities to be written using C interfacing, or written directly into the C templating.
 An updating including a proper guide and an stdlib alongside troubleshooting coming soon.

+## Updates
+- Update 1.p2C: Created and improved the C parser + static analyzer.
+The end goal is compiling programs directly to x86_64 machine code as an executable.
+- Update 1.p1: Added literal unrolling and caching, optimized function calls and reduced dereference count.
+The compiled executable now runs about ***100x*** faster!

+## Fun facts
+- The name wasn't originally supposed to be a reference to Alan Turing, but later on I realized the correlation.
+- The static analyzer is called the Overlord.
+Why?
+I don't know, I didn't want to just call it "Static Analyzer".
+That would be boring.

+---

 ## Build:
 >Currently only the typescript version that emits C code and compiles it using `clang` is available.
 The C version will emit machine code directly with no dependency requirements and it is a work in progress.
 1. Install bun